• Skip to primary navigation

 • 10 ounces assorted seafood shrimp, squid, mussels, oysters, clams, etc.

-• 2 to 3 caps shiitake mushrooms soaked if using dried mushrooms, thinly sliced
+• 2 or 3 caps shiitake mushrooms soaked if using dried mushrooms, thinly sliced

 • 3 ounces Korean radish mu, cut into short match sticks